j-fuentes/AsiaTest/README.md

 > You may want to change in `docker-compose.yml` the port mapping between containers and the host machine.

-## 4 Notes
+## 4 Additional and important notes

-- '/master/puppet/modules/mysql_asia/files/database.sql' must exists but it is not uploaded because it is too heavy.
+- `/master/puppet/modules/mysql_asia/files/database.sql` must exists but it is not uploaded because it is too heavy.
+- Before deploying the _solr_ node, download `http://www.mirrorservice.org/sites/ftp.apache.org/lucene/solr/4.10.2/solr-4.10.2.tgz` and place it in `/master/puppet/modules/solr_asia/files/solr-4.10.2.tgz`.
+This is not included because it weights too much.
+Before it was downloaded in by the puppet agent itselt, but it took soo much and sometimes it failed.